Charlie Mulgrew: 2017–18

 In July 2017, Blackburn rejected a bid of £200,000 by Sheffield Wednesday.
 On 24 April 2018, Mulgrew scored the only goal of the game at Doncaster Rovers, which secured promotion back to the Championship.
 It was his 14th goal of the season, which set a new club record for a defender.

 2019–20

 On 8 August 2019, Mulgrew signed for Wigan Athletic on a season-long loan deal; The transfer deadline day move almost failed to happen after Mulgrew struggled to find Wigan's Euxton training ground to complete the paperwork in time.
 During January 2020 Mulgrew opted to end the loan.

 2020–21

 On 16 October 2020, Mulgrew signed for Fleetwood Town on a season-long loan deal.
 He scored his first goal for Fleetwood in a 5-1 win against Plymouth Argyle on 21 November 2020.
 Mulgrew's departure from Rovers was announced at the end of the 2020–21 season.

 Dundee United

 On 16 June 2021, Mulgrew agreed a two-year deal to return to former loan club Dundee United.

+Mulgrew announced his retirement from playing in September 2023.

+Doncaster City

+In February 2024, Mulgrew signed for Doncaster City.